al6x/vfs/readme.md

 # Vfs - Virtual File System

-Handy and simple abstraction over any storage that can represent concept of 'file' and 'directory' (or at least part of it).
+Handy and simple abstraction over any storage that can represent concept of File and Directory (or at least part of it).

 Currently, there are following implementations available: